petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 * A private cluster subscription may be needed for more stringent security, compliance, or VPN requirements.

-* Remote Staging is not supported on Liferay Cloud.

 See the further sections below for more details.

 * [All Services](#all-services)